 In recent years, much research has been done into the microbiome – in particular those bacteria which reside in our gut and which play an integral role in a healthy functioning digestive system.
 Also, the effect of antibiotics on destroying important “good bugs” has become more widely known.
 Unfortunately, we do not only expose our microbiome to destructive antibiotics when prescribed these by our doctor.
 The animal husbandry industry is the largest source of antibiotics.
 So unless you have always consumed certified organic meats, chicken, eggs, dairy products, and fish, chances are that your personal microbiome has suffered significantly.

 When your “good bacteria” suffer or are destroyed by, not only antibiotics, but also poor diets high in processed foods, alcohol, drugs and other medications, the “bad bacteria” move in.
-These “bad” guys do nothing to promote health, and the destruction of a healthy GIT has been increasingly linked to a range of diseases including autoimmune conditions, cancer, asthma, eczema, ADHD, allergies, mental health and many more.
+These “bad” guys do nothing to promote health, and the destruction of a healthy GIT has been increasingly linked to a range of diseases including autoimmune conditions, cancer, asthma, eczema, ADHD, allergies, mental health, joint pain & inflammation, and many more.

 For considerable time, it was thought that we had to kill off these “bad bacteria” in order for the “good bacteria” to return – often with the aid of probiotics.
 Problem is, we have literally millions of bacteria that constitute our microbiome, so supplementing with (at best) 15 strains, won’t really do a lot.
 Having said that, there are indeed specific strains of probiotics that are highly effective in treating certain imbalances but these are to be administered by a qualified naturopath.